washed857/spring-boot-backend-portfolio/README.md

 > **Note:**
 > Some panels display "No data" as this screenshot is from a development environment with limited workloads and integrations enabled.
 > Full observability, alerting, and production monitoring scripts (including advanced metrics and alerting) are available in the private repository and upon request for qualified clients.
+> **Business-oriented dashboards** (with high-level system and workflow health metrics for managers and end-users) can be provided or customized for client needs.

 ## Portfolio & Contact